jingpang/LearnVIORB/README.md

 Build with `build.sh`.
 Modify the path in `config/euroc.yaml`.

 Tested on [EuRoc](http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) ROS bag data with ROS launch file `Examples/ROS/ORB_VIO/launch/testeuroc.launch`.
+Files in `pyplotscripts` can be used to visualize some results.

 Below is the primary README of ORBSLAM2.